alexdlli/timeline/README.md

 ## What you would change if you were going to do it again

 I would spend more time on the initial design phase, possibly creating a more detailed prototype before implementation.
 This might involve more user testing and feedback to ensure the final product meets user needs effectively.
+I would consider splitting the components into smaller ones to improve performance.

 ## How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that